jchsing/jchsing.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: Visual Resume
-description: another without an image
+description: a bit more about me!
 img:
 importance: 3
-category: fun
+category: d.school projects
 ---

 Every project has a beautiful feature showcase page.